bebetterest/AwesomeCode_on_LLMReasoningRL/README.md

 ---
 - [deepscaler](https://github.com/agentica-project/deepscaler)

 DeepScaleR-1.5B-Preview, a 1.5B model that surpasses O1-Preview and achieves 43.1% Pass@1 on AIME.
-We achieve this by iteratively scaling Deepseek's GRPO algorithm from 8K→16K->24K context length for thinking. built upon veRL.
+They achieve this by iteratively scaling Deepseek's GRPO algorithm from 8K→16K->24K context length for thinking. built upon veRL.